icgrp/bert/docs/tutorials/huffman/huffman.md

 However, this was already done for you by the `copyfiles.py` script you ran when you configured your BSP above.

-Next, if you go into your applicaton's `src` directory you will see that a whole collectuon of new files were copied in as a part of that script.
+Next, if you go into your applicaton's `src` directory you will see that a whole collection of new files were copied in as a part of that script.

 You may also see that directory has a `helloworld.c` file (often automatically created by SDK when you create the application).
 If so, remove that file.